GravityPDF/gravity-pdf-bulk-generator/languages/README.md

 You can create these files by using a free program called Poedit.
 [There's a guide on WordPress.org](https://make.wordpress.org/polyglots/handbook/tools/poedit) showing you the basic steps for importing a translation template (called a .pot file), translating and generating .po and .mo files.

-Once generated, use the appropriate naming convension and save it in the language directory (see above for details).
+Once generated, use the appropriate naming convention and save it in the language directory (see above for details).

 This directory contains an up-to-date .pot file you can use with Poedit.